 With the overthrow of the Chaldeans, the Jews and Samaritans in the east gained the chance to return to Palestine, and also exposure to the monotheism of their new overlords.

 Stage one on the Road to One True God was One True Yahweh.
-That is the significance behind the declaration known to Jews and Samaritans as the Shema Yisrael (Deuteronomy 6:4): ‘Shema Yisrael, Yahweh Eloheinu Yahweh Ehad’. (‘Hear, O Israel, Yahweh your God is one Yahweh’).
-So, no more Yahweh of Samaria, of Teman, of Hebron, etc., just plain Yahweh.
+That is the significance behind the declaration known to Jews and Samaritans as the Shema Yisrael (Deuteronomy 6:4): ‘Shema Yisrael, Yahuweh Eloheinu Yahuweh Ehad’. (‘Hear, O Israel, Yahuweh your God is one Yahuweh’).
+So, no more Yahuweh of Samaria, of Teman, of Hebron, etc., just plain Yahuweh.

 By early-to-mid fifth century BCE, monotheism, and iconoclasm, were the rule in both Samerina and Yehud, and near the end of the fifth century, even in the huge Israelite community in Egypt, centered on the colony at Elephantine and its temple.